Middle & High School Students

 Q: Do you have more resources for interviewing?

-A: This web site has several resources: https://www.psychologyinaction.org/grad-school-interviews/
+A: This web site has several resources for interviewing.

 Q: What are the different degree requirements?

 A: We have course requirements including two proseminar courses with your cohort, two statistics courses, and electives in developmental psychology as well as the other areas.
-This information is summarized on this web site: https://sites.google.com/ucsc.edu/psychgradstudenthandbook/graduate-student-handbook?authuser=0
+See the UCSC Graduate Student Handbook.

 Q: Is this lab collaborative?